If I Had You (Adam Lambert song)

-"If I Had You" is a song by American recording artist and American Idol season eight runner-up Adam Lambert.
-The song was written by Max Martin, Shellback, and Savan Kotecha and produced by Martin, Shellback and Kristian Lundin for Lambert's debut album, For Your Entertainment (2009).
-It was released as the third and final international single from the album on May 11, 2010.
-The song reached number 30 in the United States and reached the top ten in Australia, Canada, Finland, Hungary and New Zealand.
-The song was performed on Lambert's first concert tour, the 2010 Glam Nation Tour where it was the show's finale.
+"If I Had You" is a song by American recording artist Adam Lambert.
+It was written by Max Martin, Shellback, and Savan Kotecha for Lambert's debut album, For Your Entertainment (2009), while production was helmed by Martin, Shellback and Kristian Lundin.
+The song was released as the third and final international single from the album on May 11, 2010.
+It reached number 30 in the United States and reached the top ten in Australia, Canada, Finland, Hungary and New Zealand.